077celo/Portfolio/HLSL Shaders/RippleEffect/README.md

 ## Notes
-This app/project was only developed for learning purposes.
+This project was only developed for learning purposes.

 ## Author
 Marcelo Bensabath